 - There is one God who exists eternally in three persons: Father, Son, and Holy Spirit.

 - We were all created to have a dynamic relationship with God.

 - Going our own way eternally separates us from our Creator.

-- Jesus Christ died in our place for our sins, and was raised from the dead as a victor.
+- Jesus Christ died on the cross in our place for our sins, and was raised from the dead in victory over Satan, sin, and death.

 - Our separation from God is healed only through faith in Jesus Christ.